AzizIlyosov/PositionalRecommendation/README.md

-# PositionalRecommendation
+# Positional Recommendation System

-goal of  this project  is  developing new positional(sequence based ) recommendation system and comparing it  with  existing positional recommendation systems.
+**The goal of this project is developing a new positional(sequence-based) recommendation system and comparing it against existings.**

-We  will write  paper on this project and name of all contributors will be accepted  as one  of  author  of paper.
+We will write a paper on this project and name of all contributors will be accepted as an author of paper.
-Tanks for contribution!!!
+Thanks for contribution!!!